 #4.
 They exploit their workers

-Shein workers are paid per item.
+SHEIN’s workers are primarily paid per garment produced rather than receiving a stable hourly wage, but only the ones that are accepted count.
 So the more items they make, the more they get paid.
-This system encourages employees to work long hours, but this also means that if a garment doesn’t pass the quality check, they don’t get paid for it.
-Moreover, if there is no work available, they don’t have a salary, so it’s an insecure and unstable job for the workers.
+This system creates enormous pressure.
+It encourages employees to work long hours, but this also means that if a garment doesn’t pass the quality check, they don’t get paid for it.
+Moreover, if there is no work available, they don’t have a salary.
+It is an insecure and unstable job for the workers.
 They never know how much money they’ll be able to take home each month.
-As Shein’s orders are often small batches of 50 or 200 pieces, workers constantly have to adjust to new designs.
-When they’re just getting used to sewing a certain garment, they have to switch to a new design again.
-It takes longer to sew a garment if you’re not familiar with it, but because they are paid per item, this is only at the expense of the workers.

 This same research concludes that for a white and blue floral dress made from polyester, the seamstress/seamster is probably paid around 3 yuan (47 US cents).
-The dress is then sold by Shein for around €10/$11 USD.
+The dress is then sold by SHEIN for around €10/$11 USD.

 #5.
-They use plagiarised and insensitive designs
+They repeatedly use plagiarised and insensitive designs

 UPDATE